Rastagong/A-Humble-Hunter/README.md

 * The barrel sound (Barrel.wav) is a work by Jorick Bronius (http://jorickbronius.wordpress.com) licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/jorickhoofd/sounds/178657/
 * The washing sound (Washing.wav) is a work by Brian R. Johnson published in the public domain (CC0). http://freesound.org/people/JohnsonBrandEditing/sounds/173938/
 * The wave sound (Wateragitation.wav) is a work by mystiscool licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/mystiscool/sounds/7055/
-* The eerie sound (Eerie.wav) is a work by suonho (https://soundcloud.com/suonho) licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/suonho/sounds/58962/
 * The door creak sound (DoorCreak.wav) is a work by tmkappelt licensed under the Sampling+ 1.0. http://freesound.org/people/tmkappelt/sounds/85678/
 * the wooden steps sound (WoodenSteps.wav) is a work by Julio Olmo Poranzke (http://www.digitalbauhaus.de) published in the public domain (CC0). http://freesound.org/people/jop9798/sounds/142000/
 * The forest night sound (Forest Night.wav) is a work by Dobroide licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/dobroide/sounds/20574/
 * The door opening sound (doorOpening.wav) and the pickup sound (Pickup.wav) were produced with the amazing Bfxr software.
+* The eerie sound (Eerie.wav) is a work by Bradovic published in the public domain (CC0). http://freesound.org/people/Bradovic/sounds/171992/
+* The crow call sound (CrowCall.wav) is a work by Inchadney (http://www.inchadney.com/sounds.html) licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/inchadney/sounds/121348/
+* The whisper sound (Whisper.wav) is a work by George Bullen (http://freesound.org/people/geoneo0/) licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/geoneo0/sounds/193812/

 ### 3.3 Music
 * Lost In The Meadows is a calm and enchanting music by Brandon Morris (HaelDB), which is licensed under the Creative Commons Attribution 3.0 (CC-BY).
 You should really listen to his tracks on OpenGameArt.org or Youtube. http://opengameart.org/content/lost-in-the-meadows, https://www.youtube.com/brandon75689